wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_walletpassphrasechange.md

 ---
-title: dgb:walletpassphrasechange \[POST\] {disallowed}
+title: dgb:walletpassphrasechange  {disallowed} - DigiByte
-description: Changes the wallet passphrase from ‘oldpassphrase’ to ‘newpassphrase’.
+description: Example code for the dgb:walletpassphrasechange  {disallowed} json-rpc method. Сomplete guide on how to use dgb:walletpassphrasechange  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters